email: tony@lathes.co.uk

 Gustav Klett (East Germany)

-Lancaster Special (by the Faneuil Watch Tool Company circa 1899 for sale by a jewellers' supply house L. C. Reisner of Lancaster, Pennsylvania.
+Lancaster Special (by the Faneuil Watch Tool Company circa 1899 for sale by the L. C. Reisner jewellers' supply house of Lancaster, Pennsylvania.

-Leffel & Mulholland (possibly only a patent and never manufactured)
+Leffel & Mulholland ((USA) - only a patent and never manufactured?

 Lorch (Lorch Schmidt)